JWebDeveloper/JWebDeveloper/README.md

+- 👋 Hi Everyone, My name is Jatinder Kumar.
-- 👋 Hi,I'm an IT professional with fourteen years plus experience.
+-       I am an IT professional with fourteen years plus experience.
 - 👀 My area of interest includes Web Designing, Hosting and Training.
 -       I am using HTML, CSS, Bootstrap, PHP codeigniter and Worpress to create webportals.
 -
 - 🌱 I’m currently working on Full stack Developer technologies MEAN Stack
 -  💞️ I’m looking to collaborate on Webdesigning